1976 KZ900

 Colors: Diamond Dark Green or Diamond Brown.
 Candy Luminous Red (LTD only)

-Later KZ900 engines have OIL 3700CC cast in the engine case.
+Later KZ900 engines have OIL 3700CC cast in the engine case

 Side covers are shorter with slanted fronts to fit the new Airbox system

-Exhaust are Marked KHI 900 Z1/750 Z2 DMG 30386 S 76
+Exhausts are Marked KHI 900 Z1/750 Z2 DGM 30386 S 76

 The frame was redesigned thicker 18mm to 23mm tubing.
-Frame neck and steering stopper were strengthened,

 Locking gas cap was required for US regulations